JoeRaetano/IVA/README.md

 :three: clone IVA directory to local folder or you can pull from within in webstorm, click install project from git: address is: https://github.com/JoeRaetano/IVA.

-:Four: Install Nodejs
+:four: Install Nodejs  Note: to uninstall node that was installed previously with the sudo command https://gist.github.com/TonyMtz/d75101d9bdf764c890ef
+0. Install latest version of XQuartz http://xquartz.macosforge.org/landing/

+.5 install or update Xcode

 1. in a terminal window run: ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" if homebrew is already installed, "brew update" then "brew list" to show what you have installed, "brew info package", "brew uninstall package", "brew install package", "brew outdated", "brew upgrade", you may not want to upgrade a package such as mongodb so, "brew pin mongodb", later you can "brew unpin mongodb" finally run "brew doctor" to ensure your brew installs will go smoothly